quadram-institute-bioscience/socru/README.md

 __verbose__: Print out enhanced information while the program is running.

 __version__: Print the version of the software and exit.
-If the version is 'x.y.z' it probably means you havent installed the software in a standard manner (conda/pip).
+If the version is 'x.y.z' it probably means you haven't installed the software in a standard manner (conda/pip).

 ### Output
-A new profile.txt file is outputted which can be dropped into the database without any further modification. s
+A new profile.txt file is outputted which can be dropped into the database without any further modification.

 # License
 Socru is free software, licensed under [GPLv3](https://raw.githubusercontent.com/quadram-institute-bioscience/socru/master/VERSION/LICENSE).